When the Tigers Broke Free: Lyrics

-The song sets up the story premise for The Wall movie, set over footage recreating the British contribution to Operation Shingle, where American and British troops landed on the beaches near Anzio, Italy, with the goal of liberating Rome from German control.
+The song sets up the story premise for The Wall film, set over footage recreating the British contribution to Operation Shingle, where American and British troops landed on the beaches near Anzio, Italy, with the goal of liberating Rome from Nazi German control.
 These forces included Z Company of the 8th Battalion, Royal Fusiliers, in which Waters' father Eric served.
 As Waters tells it, the forward commander had asked to withdraw his forces from a German Tiger I tank assault, but the generals refused, and "the generals gave thanks / As the other ranks / Held back the enemy tanks for a while" and "the Anzio bridgehead was held for the price / Of a few hundred ordinary lives" as the German assault inflicted heavy losses including Eric Waters.

 In the second verse of the song (which makes up the reprise later in The Wall film), Waters describes how he found a letter of condolence from the British government, described as a note from George VI in the form of a gold leaf scroll which "His Majesty signed / with his own rubber stamp."
 Waters' resentment then explodes in the final line "And that's how the High Command took my daddy from me."

-The underlying theme of the song is one of the primary catalysts for the character Pink's descent into isolation throughout the story of The Wall, especially in the film version.
+The underlying theme of the song is one of the primary catalysts for the character Pink's descent into social isolation throughout the story of The Wall, especially in the film version.

 On 18 February 2014, 70 years to the day after his father was killed at Anzio, Waters unveiled a memorial to the 8th Battalion, and his father, near to the site of the battle.
 Another monument had already been erected at the approximate spot where his father fell.
 After many years of not knowing the details of what happened on that fateful day, Waters was finally able to get some closure after 93-year-old Fusilier and Anzio veteran Harry Shindler uncovered precise details of the time and place of Waters' father's death.
 Both of them were present at the unveiling of the memorial.

 Waters has indicated that his father was originally a conscientious objector during the outbreak of the Second World War.
-However, as the German expansion grew, Waters' father felt compelled to join the armed forces.
+However, as the German expansion grew, Waters' father felt compelled to join the British Armed Forces.
 Waters goes on to say, "So he went back to the conscription board in London and told them he had changed his mind.
 He was commissioned as a second lieutenant in the Royal Fusiliers, which is how he ended up here 70 years ago.
 He believed he was involved in a necessary fight against the Nazis, and for that he paid the ultimate price."